manali-teke/My-Fitness-Tracker/Proj3/README.md

-Does your website and documentation describe what support, if any, you provide to users and developers? |	Yes | Does your project have an e-mail address or forum that is solely for supporting users? |	Yes | Are e-mails to your support e-mail address received by more than one person? |	Yes |
+Does your website and documentation describe what support, if any, you provide to users and developers? |	Yes | Does your project have an e-mail address or forum that is solely for supporting users? |	Yes | Are e-mails to your support e-mail address received by more than one person? |	Yes | Does your project have a ticketing system to manage bug reports and feature requests? |	Yes | 	Users can report bugs by opening new issue in GH.
+Is your project's ticketing system publicly visible to your users, so they can view bug reports and feature requests? |	Yes |